Background to the Theme:

 Further research is needed to increase our understanding of the evolving nature of transnational organised crime, why and how it extends across borders, what impact it has on populations and effective ways of preventing and mitigating its impact.

-In 2013, the PaCCS Champion secured agreement from the newly-formed National Crime Agency to place a security-cleared doctoral student inside the organisation to undertake a brief (three-month) investigation into its requirements for Social and Behavioural Research.
-There are limits to what could be achieved in that period, but we believe the report contains valuable insights that could support future research endeavours: Social & Behavioural Sciences – Requirements of the National Crime Agency (Dr Anna Sergi)
+In 2013, the PaCCS Champion also secured agreement from the newly-formed National Crime Agency to place a security-cleared doctoral student inside the organisation to undertake a brief (three-month) investigation into its requirements for Social and Behavioural Research.
+There are limits to what could be achieved in that period, but we believe the report contains valuable insights that could support future research endeavours.
+The report is available here: Social & Behavioural Sciences – Requirements of the National Crime Agency (Dr Anna Sergi)

 Related Programmes and Activities